felixuxx/Flashpay/contrib/exchange-tos-v0.rst

 be liable to you under contract, tort, strict liability, negligence, or any other legal or equitable theory, for:

-(a) any lost profits, data loss, cost of procurement of substitute goods or
-    services, or direct, indirect, incidental, special, punitive, compensatory, or consequential damages of any kind whatsoever resulting from:
+1. any lost profits, data loss, cost of procurement of substitute goods or services, or direct, indirect, incidental, special, punitive, compensatory, or consequential damages of any kind whatsoever resulting from:

-  (i) your use of, or conduct in connection with, our services;
+    - your use of, or conduct in connection with, our services;
-  (ii) any unauthorized use of your wallet and/or private key due to your
-       failure to maintain the confidentiality of your wallet;
+    - any unauthorized use of your wallet and/or private key due to your failure to maintain the confidentiality of your wallet;
-  (iii) any interruption or cessation of transmission to or from the services; or (iv) any bugs, viruses, trojan horses, or the like that are found in the Taler
+    - any interruption or cessation of transmission to or from the services; or
-       Wallet software or that may be transmitted to or through our services by any third party (regardless of the source of origination), or
+    - any bugs, viruses, trojan horses, or the like that are found in the Taler Wallet software or that may be transmitted to or through our services by any third party (regardless of the source of origination), or

-(b) any direct damages.
+2. any direct damages.

 These limitations apply regardless of legal theory, whether based on tort, strict liability, breach of contract, breach of warranty, or any other legal